Byrd Theatre: Preservation

 As a result of its longevity, the Byrd Theatre was designated as a Virginia Historic Landmark in 1978, followed in 1979 by listing on the National Register of Historic Places.
-In 2007, the Byrd Theatre Foundation, a non-profit 501(c)(3) corporation, entered into a purchase agreement for the Byrd with the express purpose of restoring and preserving this theatre as a community resource.
+In 2007, the Byrd Theatre Foundation, a non-profit 501(c)(3) corporation, entered into a purchase agreement for the Byrd with the intent of restoring and preserving the theatre.

-Today the theatre still shows movies 365 days a year, and has not been re-modeled (with the exception of repairs and minor changes such as the installment of a larger screen, new digital projection equipment and a concession stand).
+From 2007 to 2014, the Byrd Theatre Foundation raised more than $1 million for replacing the roof, renovating the heating and cooling units, and investing in digital projection.
 In 2017 the center section of seats on the main floor were removed and replaced with 236 new seats and an ADA platform.
 The new rows of seats are further apart than the originals offering much needed leg room.
 The remaining seat frames are still original, and though some are torn, most of the upstairs patterned mohair-covered upholstery is still original.
-In 2004, Ray Dolby, who created the Dolby Digital sound system, toured the Byrd and was so impressed with the theatre that he donated a Dolby Digital sound system, which was installed in 2006.

-The Byrd now plays second-run movies for $4.00 per ticket with the exception of certain festivals such as the Richmond French Film Festival, held annually in March.
-In 2007, the Byrd discontinued regular playing of classic movies at midnight shows on Saturday nights due to dwindling attendance.
-When the Theatre isn't being used for second-run movies, the Foundation hopes to integrate cultural, educational and community aspects into the Theatre's programming while still offering movies at reasonable prices.
+In 2006 a Dolby Digital sound system was installed, having been personally donated by the system's creator Ray Dolby after touring the theatre two years prior.

 In 2010, a thief stole the "Byrd Cage" donation box, probably netting less than $100 but causing about $1,200 worth of damage to the front doors.
 Media coverage following the event, however, inspired Richmonders to donate much needed money for the landmark.

-From 2007 to 2014, the Byrd Theatre Foundation raised more than $1 million for replacing the roof, renovating the heating and cooling units, and investing in digital projection.
-Currently, the orchestra section's seating is being replaced with new seats which include more legroom and cupholders.
-Management expects the seating in the orchestra section to be fully installed by September 2017.
-The original seats are available through an online request form.
+In popular culture

+Richmond-born musician Lucy Dacus filmed the music video for her song "Hot and Heavy" at the Byrd Theatre and shot the cover art for her third album Home Video at the Theatre as well.